Argentina burns reserves, asks for early IMF help as peso crashes

-BUENOS AIRES (Reuters) - Argentina’s peso collapsed almost 6 percent to a record low of 33.5 per U.S. dollar on Wednesday, prompting the central bank to sell dollar reserves for the second straight day while the president asked the International Monetary Fund for early release of funds under a standby deal.
+BUENOS AIRES (Reuters) - Argentina’s peso buckled on Wednesday, setting a record low close of 34.10 per U.S. dollar after the central bank sold dollars for a second straight day and the president asked the International Monetary Fund for early release of standby funds.

-The currency ARS=RASL is down more than 43.5 percent in 2018, prompting massive central bank interventions including the sale of $500 million in reserves between Tuesday and Wednesday.
+The peso's ARS=RASL 7.62 percent fall was its biggest one-day decline since the currency was allowed to float in December 2015.
+It has lost more than 45.3 percent of its value against the greenback so far in 2018, prompting massive central bank interventions, including the sale of $500 million in reserves in total on Tuesday and Wednesday.

-Nerves are frayed in Latin America’s No.3 economy as it struggles to break free from its notorious cycle of once-a-decade financial crises.
+Nerves are frayed in Latin America’s No. 3 economy as it struggles to break free from its notorious cycle of once-a-decade financial crises.
 The most recent one, punctuated by a 2002 debt default, tossed millions of middle-class Argentines into poverty.

-Investors are once again concerned that Argentina, with its high inflation, weak economy and fallout from a global selloff in emerging markets, may not meet its debt obligations.
+Investors are again concerned that Argentina, with high inflation, a weak economy and fallout from a global selloff in emerging markets, may not meet its debt obligations.

 “We have agreed with the International Monetary Fund to advance all the necessary funds to guarantee compliance with the financial program next year,” President Mauricio Macri said in a televised address on Wednesday.
 “This decision aims to eliminate any uncertainty.”

-A spokesperson for the Fund had no immediate comment.
+A spokesperson for the IMF had no immediate comment.

+“Over the last week we have seen new expressions of lack of confidence in the markets, specifically over our financing capacity in 2019,” Macri said.

+“The market is saying: ‘Just the fact that you are engaging in this conversation makes me very, very nervous,’” Daniel Osorio, president of New York-based consultancy Andean Capital Advisors, said in a telephone interview.

 The central bank sold $200 million of its reserves in two currency auctions on Tuesday aimed at stabilizing the peso, which nonetheless weakened to a record close of 31.50 per dollar.
-Another $300 million were auctioned on Wednesday.
+Another $300 million was auctioned on Wednesday.

-“Over the last week we have seen new expressions of lack of confidence in the markets, specifically over our financing capacity in 2019,” Macri said.

 Argentina has $24.9 billion in peso- and foreign currency-denominated debt payments due next year, according to official data.
-Total financing needs for the year are $32.3 billion with a primary fiscal deficit projected at $7.4 billion.
+Total financing needs for the year are $32.3 billion, with a primary fiscal deficit projected at $7.4 billion.

-The Central bank says it has sold more than $13 billion in the foreign exchange market this year, leaving it with $54.695 billion as of Tuesday’s close, as monetary policymakers try to support the swooning currency.
+The central bank says it has sold more than $13 billion in the foreign exchange market this year, to support the swooning currency, leaving it with $54.695 billion as of Tuesday’s close.

-The government expects the country’s economy to contract 1 percent in 2018 but grow by at least 1.5 percent next year.
+The government expects Argentina’s economy to contract 1 percent in 2018 but grow by at least 1.5 percent next year.

-“Guaranteeing 2019 financing will allow us to restore confidence and return to a growth path as quickly as possible,” Macri said.

 Macri sealed a $50 billion IMF standby financing deal in June that reduced the need for costly bond market funding and briefly steadied the peso.
 His government has since announced more than $2 billion in budget savings, a process he promised to continue.